lorikrell/gamerchic/docs/horror.md

 **Decide on what kind of fear and horror you want to express.** This gives you a theme to work with.
 Here are some theme examples:

 * *Gorefest*: A joyride through death like Mad Max Fury Road or Freddy in Nightmare on Elm Street.
 War, murder, deviltry all with a high death count can be the crux of horror.
 What would players to do stop it?
 What is driving the murder?
-* *Hooked on a Feeling*: Typically considered a psychological horror, pick an emotion and take it too far.
+* *Psychological Horror*: Consider this type "hooked on a feeling".
+Pick an emotion and take it too far.
 How can love become twisted and torn?
 Perhaps the antagonist kills everyone in their path to gain the object of their desire, lying, killing, and capitalizing on situations.
 What would the villain need to commit for a perfect sense of peace?
 They may need to destroy all considered evil or mind control those that refuse to live by the rules.
 * *Ghost Stories*: Look through all of the amazing supernatural ghosts available and craft a tale.
 Why does it remain, not contiuing to their afterlife?
 What will players need to resolve?
-* Aberration Terror: These are creatures from the beyond, cosmic horror, strange and alien concepts that cause madness.
+* *Aberration Terror*: These are creatures from the beyond, cosmic horror, strange and alien concepts that cause madness.
 How do you dispel or return the evil?
 Who brought it and what keeps it here?
 How do you stop something summoned by cults or reawakened by accidental sacrifice in an old ruin, or released from magicial bonds.
 * *Cursed Creations*: These are considered classic cult creatures including vampires, werewolves, and mummies.
 They have intelligence, a past.
 Are they tragic, long lived and hating it?
 Do they despise themselves and seek to spread the curse?
 Are they awakened by rituals and spells or disturbed awake?
 Other curses could be nature gone wild, magic or science accidents.
 Lepergnomes...
 * *Utopic/Dystopic*: Take the extremes of perfection and apocalyptic worlds and turn it into a tale.
 These sometimes require a setting, but can work as a singular event or campaign.
 * *Body Horror*: This type can truly disturb or freak out your players.
 The body turning on itself or against the owners mind, twisted creations, shaped flesh can delve far into descriptions that can sicken.
 But the tales can also be incredible.